 Becoming an Electrician Trainee

-The goal of this trainee requirement is to make sure electricians have both the required education and also the practical experience in their jobs.
+This trainee requirement aims to make sure electricians have both the required education and practical experience in their jobs.
 After all, training courses can only provide students with so much training.
 It is always helpful to have hands-on training with on-the-job experience.
 With an electrical trainee status, you can work under a licensed electrician and accumulate hours for licensure.

 It’d be a good idea to read up about this trainee process.
 While it isn’t generally grueling, it still works.
 If it is paid, you’ll often only make minimum wage or slightly above.

 Your goal during this trainee period should be to learn.
 Pay close attention to the electrician you’re working under.
 Ask questions often and internalize the answers you’re given.

 A certified electrician can have only a single trainee under them at a time.
 Be respectful of the individual who ostensibly has decided to become a critical teacher in your career path.
 You will want to cultivate a positive relationship with them.

 Remember that this trainee process is just as necessary as the schooling process.
 You’ll be getting hands-on experience with the day-to-day tasks of your future career.
 Take it seriously!